Many-Body Localization in Translational Invariant Diamond Ladders with Flat Bands: Abstract

 \section{Abstract}

 The presence of flat bands is a source of localization in lattice systems.
 While flat bands are often unstable with respect to interactions between the particles, they can persist in certain cases.
-We consider a diamond ladder with transverse hopping that possesses such stable flat bands and show that many-body localization appears in the presence of interactions.
-We demonstrate that the eigenstate thermalization hypothesis is violated and verify localization by time evolution of local observables, revival probabilities, and participation ratios.
-Thus, this system appears to be an example for many-body localization without disorder.
+We consider a diamond ladder with transverse hopping that possesses such stable flat bands and show that many-body localization appears in the presence of interactions without quenched disorder.
+We numerically demonstrate that the eigenstate thermalization hypothesis is violated.
+We show that the influence of degenerate flat band states spreads across the full energy spectrum and grows extensively in the thermodynamic limit.
+Furthermore, we verify localization in terms of time evolution of some local observable, revival probability, participation ratio and entanglement entropy.